Kazzuun/pleepbot-rs/apps/media-api/README.md

-# Link shortener
+# Media api

-A basic implementation of a link shortener.
+Combines pastebin, file host and link shortener apis into one.

 ## Endpoints